Welcome

 -

-Reiki is a Japanese energy healing practice in which a trained practitioner channels energy to reawaken the body’s natural ability to heal.
+Reiki is a Japanese energy healing practice in which a trained practitioner channels universal life force energy to support the body’s natural ability to heal.
+Sessions are gentle, non-invasive, and performed fully clothed, with the practitioner placing their hands lightly on or just above the body.

-Reiki was developed in early 20th century Japan by Mikao Usui, a spiritual teacher who went on to thousands, establishing a living lineage that has carried his teachings across the world.
+Reiki was developed in early 20th-century Japan by Mikao Usui, a spiritual teacher who, following a period of deep meditation on Mount Kurama in 1922, received the symbols and attunements that form the foundation of the practice.
+Usui went on to train thousands of students, establishing a living lineage that has carried his teachings across the world and across generations.

 Energy by Another Name — A Global Tradition